James Mugira: Background and education

 He was born in the Western Region of Uganda circa 1964.
 He studied law at Makerere University, graduating with a Bachelor of Laws degree.
 He then obtained a Diploma in Legal Practice from the Law Development Centre.
 His Master of Laws degree was obtained from the University of Manchester.
 He also holds a Master of Arts in international affairs from the University of Ghana.

 Military career

 In March 2016, as part of the plan to revitalize the NEC, the president of Uganda appointed two one-star generals as deputies to Mugira.
 In February 2019, Mugira was promoted from the rank of Major General to that of Lieutenant General, in a promotions exercise that involved over 2,000 troops.

 Family

-Mugira is married to Jackie Bayonga Mugira with four children.
-He was born to parents Marjorie and George Kanguhangire.
-Mugira has 9 siblings.
+Mugira was born to parents Marjorie and George Kanguhangire.
+He has 9 siblings.
+Mugira is married to Jackie Bayonga Mugira.
+They have four children.